-Data generated through research in the framework of Alaska's fisheries in the Gulf of Alaska (GOA) and Bering Sea and Aleutian Islands (BSAI) targeting flatfish species, are analyzed and disseminated following strict protocols to ensure confidentiality, particularly when proprietary or sensitive information is involved.
+Data generated through research in the framework of Alaska's fisheries in the GOA and BSAI, targeting Atka mackerel, Pacific ocean perch, Northern rockfish, and Dusky rockfish, are analyzed and disseminated following strict protocols to ensure confidentiality, particularly when proprietary or sensitive information is involved.
 Research data, including stock assessments, harvest data, and biological sampling, are collected by the AFSC and the NMFS.
 These institutions follow federal guidelines, such as the Magnuson-Stevens Fishery Conservation and Management Act and NOAA's Confidentiality of Fisheries Statistics Policy, which protect individual and proprietary business information.
 When research results are published, only aggregated data are reported to prevent the disclosure of private operational details, such as individual vessel catches or fishing locations.
 The publications, often in the form of stock assessment reports, scientific papers, and council documents, balance transparency with confidentiality.
 The NPFMC and its Scientific and Statistical Committee (SSC) review the analyses, ensuring that the results support management decisions while safeguarding sensitive data.
 This approach maintains stakeholder trust, promotes scientific rigor, and ensures compliance with legal confidentiality requirements.